SalazarTeam/salazar/README.md

 # Salazar

-A library and development suite for UI Focused BDD/TDD
+A UI focused library for test driven development.